 Organization is vital to loving the home you’re with.

 Today, we’re going to tackle the clutter that we cleared out.
 For me, it was paper clutter.

 No matter what kind of clutter you are conquering today, this method will help you organize it.

-- Get 4 boxes (or bags or laundry baskets….any container will do)
+- Gather 5 boxes (or bags or laundry baskets….any container will do)

 - Go through your clutter and designate everything into one of those containers.

 - Place the recycle items in your recycle bin to be picked up on trash day.
-If recycling service is not available, find a recycle center in your area.
+If recycling service is not available, you might find a recycle center in your area.

 You do not have to do all of these steps in one day.
 Break up your organizing projects into smaller, more manageable tasks: